 Kazakh Ablai Khan University of International Relations and World Languages

-Aizhan Asylbek was born on March 23, 1997 in Almaty.
-Currently she is a third-year student of the faculty of management and international communications, journalism, Kazakh Ablaikhan University of International Relations and World Languages.
-In her spare time she studies English and Korean languages.
-Interested in the culture of the peoples of the world.
+Farid Veliev was born on May 17, 2000, in Kazakhstan.
+Currently he is a second-year student at the faculty of management and international communications, journalism, Kazakh Ablaikhan University of International Relations and World Languages.
+Engaged in poetry and music writing.

 Saint Petersburg State University